Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 - **Counter:** Incremented after each race.
 Reset to 0 when the bot rests or recovers mood.
 - **Warning at 3+:** After 3 consecutive races, the game shows a warning about potential stat penalties.
 - **Energy guard at 3+:** When the counter is ≥ 3 and energy is critically low (0–1%), racing is **blocked** regardless of the configured limit to avoid compounding the -30 stat penalty at zero energy.
+This guard can be disabled with the `ignoreLowEnergyRacingBlock` setting for users who want the bot to keep racing even in that danger zone.
 - **Grade filtering at 3+:** When the counter is ≥ 3, the bot only accepts **G1, G2, or G3** races.
 Lower-grade races (OP, Pre-OP) are skipped to avoid wasting the consecutive race penalty on low-value races.
 - **Hard limit (default 5):** The bot stops racing entirely when the consecutive count reaches the configured limit (plus 1), unless it's the final turn.
 - **OCR tracking:** The bot reads the consecutive race count from the warning dialog via OCR to stay synchronized with the game.